-3. Interest of Certain Persons in Matters to be Acted Upon
+Interest of Certain Persons in Matters to be Acted Upon

-Except as otherwise set out herein, no director or executive officer of the Corporation or any proposed nominee of management of the Corporation for election as a director of the Corporation, nor any associate or affiliate of the foregoing persons has any material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in matters to be acted upon at the Meeting.
+Except as otherwise set out herein, no director or executive officer of the Corporation or any proposed nominee of management of the Corporation for election as a director of the Corporation, nor any associate or affiliate of the foregoing persons has any material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in matters to be acted upon at the Meeting, other than the election of directors and the approval of unallocated awards under the Incentive Plans.

-4. Interests of Informed Persons in Material Transactions
+Interests of Informed Persons in Material Transactions

-Management of the Corporation is not aware of any material interest, direct or indirect, of any informed person or persons of the Corporation, or any associate or affiliate of any informed person of the Corporation, in any past or proposed transaction which in either case has materially affected or will materially affect the Corporation since January 1, 2014.
+Management of the Corporation is not aware of any material interest, direct or indirect, of any informed person of the Corporation, any proposed director of the Corporation, or any associate or affiliate of any informed person or proposed director of the Corporation, in any transaction since the commencement of the Corporation's most recently completed financial year or in any proposed transaction which has materially affected or would materially affect the Corporation or any of its subsidiaries.

-5. Additional Disclosures Relating to Directors
+Additional Disclosures Relating to Directors